-a studies are six-quarter courses of study with entry dates in uary and July.
-If further information is needed, contact the demic Associate or the Curricular Officer for this curriculum.
+Area studies are six-quarter courses of study with entry dates in January and July.
+If further information is needed, contact the Academic Associate or the Curricular Officer for this curriculum.

-ricula 681-684
+Curricula 681-684 Academic Associate:

-demic Associate: Fsypkin, Associate Professor e NS/Ts, Root Hall, Room 100 0)646-2218/2521, AV 878-2218/2521 uirements for the degree of Master of Arts in National Security irs are met en route to satisfying the skill requirements of the icular program.
+M. Tsypkin, Associate Professor Code NS/Ts, Root Hall, Room 100 (408)646-2218/2521, AV 878-2218/2521

+Requirements for the degree of Master of Arts in National Security Affairs are met en route to satisfying the military educational requirements (MERs) of the curricular program.

-) EAST, AFRICA, SOUTH ASIA SUBSPECIALTY
+MID EAST, AFRICA, SOUTH ASIA SUBSPECIALTY

-pletion of the 681 curriculum qualifies an officer as a Mid East, ca, South Asia Subspecialist with a subspecialty code of XX21. curriculum sponsor is OP-06, Chief of Naval Operations (Plans, cy and Operations).
+Completion of the 681 curriculum qualifies an officer as a Mid East, Africa, South Asia Subspecialist with a subspecialty code of XX21.
+The curriculum sponsor is OP-06, Chief of Naval Operations (Plans, Policy and Operations).